 Down East Emergency Medicine Institute has been operating aircraft in their search and rescue efforts since 1996.

-DEEMI owns a Citabria with specifications for High Resolution Imaging Missions.
-She has the ability to fly slowly enough to allow no blurring of images, low enough with telescoping cameras and filtering systems to overlap images for proper search and mapping She has a high visibility paint job, uprated horsepower engine, and alloy spar allowing aerobatic capability
+DEEMI currently owns a Citabria with specifications for High Resolution Imaging Missions.
+This remarkable aircraft has the ability to fly slow enough to allow no blurring of images and low enough to overlap images with telescoping cameras and filtering systems, to produce excellent still images – critical for subsequent analyses and mapping.
+This bird has a high visibility paint job, uprated horsepower engine, and alloy spars providing aerobatic capabilities.

-For 25 years, we had the pleasure of owning and operating this HUEY HELICOPTER – a true veteran, both of the Vietnam war when she was hit in the tail rotor on a medevac mission, then repaired and converted to a rare UH-1V Medevac model, she went on to special forces detachments, and flew over 70 casualties in Desert Strom, back to Riyadd, Saudi Arabia, DEEMI obtained her in 1995 and maintains it in top operational shape.
+For 25 years, we had the pleasure of owning and operating this HUEY HELICOPTER – a true veteran, both of the Vietnam war when it was hit in the tail rotor on a medevac mission, repaired and converted to a rare UH-1V Medevac model, and when it went on to special forces detachments and flew over seventy casualties in Desert Storm back to Riyadd, Saudi Arabia.
+DEEMI obtained this rare bird in 1995 and maintains it in top operational shape.
 A soldier from Vietnam has placed his bronze star on board as well.
 Click here for Rescue 11 service history.
 A truly historic aircraft.
 Our Huey was stationed at Cu Chi base in Vietnam in the late ’60s.
 The link below is to a YouTube video of 8-mm videos taken by Dennis Kline of operations at that base from March 1968 to May 1969.
 Click -here- for the video.

 We had the pleasure of receiving a Grumman Cougar twin engine aircraft from Dugald “Doug” Kell Sr. of Ellsworth, Maine in 2015.